What is faecal incontinence?

 - Long-term constipation causing the anus to weaken

 - Stools building up in the rectum

 - An overgrowth of bacteria in the small intestine (called SIBO)

 - Irritable bowel syndrome (IBS)

 How do we diagnose the causes of faecal incontinence?

-To help find out what’s going on, we can run one or more of the following tests:
+There are many potential causes of faecal incontinence, ranging from mild to severe.
+In order to diagnose faecal incontinence to help find out what’s going on, we can run one or more of the following tests: